Masthead Image https://77snszqv.media.zestyio.com/_BERLIN_IMG_4990-1920.jpg

 KM:

 This was my first time working with Ray Garcia.
 He's one of the best key grips in the world.
 He’s a book of knowledge and works with all my mentors, top level guys, like Chivo and some of the guys that I really look up to, like Wally Pfister.
-I showed him what I was able to do with the Rialto and he was so impressed.
+I showed him what I was able to do with the VENICE Extension System and he was so impressed.
 And for a key grip who’s been working for 30-plus years with all these incredible DPs to be impressed by a piece of gear is saying something.

 JB: